Some Numbers Do Lie.

 Men's Relaxed Draggin Jeans

 These are for the guys who like to let it all hang out.
-They're built to give you plenty of room to move and flex while on the bike.
+They're built to give you plenty of room to move while on the bike.
 From the waist all the way down to the cuff, these jeans provide more room in the leg than our Classic Jeans.
 They've still got a pretty traditional look and feel but hang loose around the thighs and calves, by design.
 If you've got big thighs or just want a jean that's loose and relaxed - this is the one for you.

 Women's Modern Fit Draggin Jeans